Best Chessable Alternatives 2026: 6 Free and Cheap Opening Trainers

 Which Chessable Alternative Should You Choose?

-• If you need offline desktop access: Chess Position Trainer — one-time cost, works anywhere without internet.
+- If you need offline desktop access: Chess Position Trainer, $39.90 one-time, works anywhere without internet.

-• If you want database stats alongside drilling: ChessTempo — the most data-focused option.
+- If you want database stats alongside drilling: ChessTempo, the most data-focused option, Gold at ~$3.50/mo.

-For most club players (1200-1800), the strongest free workflow is: Lichess for research, ChessAtlas for repertoire building and retention, and the deviation finder after each game session.
-This covers the full preparation loop — research, memorization, and gap detection — at no cost.
+For most club players (1200-1800), the strongest free workflow is: Lichess for research, ChessAtlas for repertoire building and retention, and the deviation finder (Plus tier) after each game session.
+This covers the full preparation loop, research, memorization, and gap detection, at a fraction of a full Chessable library cost.

 Frequently Asked Questions